qmk/qmk_firmware/docs/ref_functions.md

 keymap binds a shifted keycode like question mark (?) on a qwerty keyboard to a key.
 When pressed, qmk will send these events: shift pressed, slash (/) pressed, slash released, shift released.
-But then what happens when pressing shift and that key ?
-Qmk will send shitf pressed, slash pressed, slash released and shift released.
+But then what happens when pressing shift and that key?
+QMK Firmware will send shift pressed, slash pressed, slash released and shift released.
 The OS won't be able to distinguish between the two and you might just have lost a usefull keycombo on your shiny new keymap.
 This is  where the `custom_keycode_on_modifiers` function comes in.
 It can be used to have qmk send